rhel-labs/learn-katacoda/pcp-intro/step3.md

 << OUTPUT ABRIDGED >>
 </pre>

-Create a new user in SQL Server to be used by PCP
+Create a new user in SQL Server to be used by PCP.
+The next command uses `sqlcmd` to run a SQL script file called createUser.sql.
+The script creates a SQL Server user login called `pcpLogin` and only grants limited SQL Server privileges that are needed by PCP.

 <pre class="file">
 //Create a SQL Server login and user associated with that login.
 Grant VIEW SERVER STATE AND VIEW DATABASE STATE permissions to the user